 Families with school-aged children who access our Food Shelf during the summer months receive additional kid-friendly foods during each visit.
 Food is selected by families using the same choice model we have implemented throughout the Food Shelf, so they’re able to choose the foods they know their kids like.
 Options include healthy snacks like granola bars and applesauce as well as easy-to-prepare meals.
 We also offer significantly more fresh produce to all Food Shelf visitors.

-All summer, PRISM’s Supplemental Nutrition Assistance Program (SNAP) Benefits Coordinator will host a booth at the Golden Valley Farmers Markets to help SNAP recipients access fresh, healthy, local foods from vendors.
+All summer, PRISM’s Supplemental Nutrition Assistance Program (SNAP) Benefits Coordinator will host a booth at the Golden Valley and New Hope Farmer's Markets to help SNAP recipients access fresh, healthy, local foods from vendors.

-The Golden Valley Farmers Market is open on Sundays from 9 a.m. to 1 p.m. under the Golden Valley Water Tower.
+The Golden Valley Farmer's Market is open on Sundays from 9 a.m. to 1 p.m. under the Golden Valley Water Tower.

 The New Hope Farmer's Market is open Saturdays from 9 a.m. to 1 p.m. at New Hope City Hall.